-Fiscal Year Ended Nine Months Ended March 29, 2003 April 3, 2004 April 2, 2005 January 1, 2005 December 31, 2005 Dividend yield 0.0% 0.0% 0.0% 0.0% 0.0% Expected weighted average life 3.0 3.0 3.0 3.0 7.0 Risk-free interest rate 3.5% 3.5% 3.5% 3.5% 3.5% Expected volatility 0.1% 0.1% 0.4% 0.1% 0.3%
+Fiscal Year Ended

+March 29, 2003 April 3, 2004 April 2, 2005

+0.0% 0.0% 0.0%

+life 3.0 3.0 3.0

+rate 3.5% 3.5% 3.5%

+volatility 0.1% 0.1% 0.4%

 The Black-Scholes option pricing model was developed for use in estimating the fair value of traded options and warrants which have no vesting restrictions and are fully transferable.
 In addition, option and warrant valuation models require the input of highly subjective assumptions, including the expected stock price volatility.
 Because our options and warrants have characteristics significantly different from those of traded options and warrants, and because changes in the subjective input assumptions can materially affect the fair value estimate, the existing models do not necessarily provide a reliable single measure of the fair value of our options and warrants.